-Brava Diagnostics is seeking seed financing to develop our cardiac marker assays.
+Brava Diagnostics is seeking financing to develop our cardiac marker assays.
 The table below summarizes indications and actions that physicians may take, guided by test results.

 |Chest Pain Assessment|